International Reserves in Costa Rica

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 18 September monetary policy meeting, the Central Bank of Costa Rica took market analysts by surprise and cut the policy interest rate to 3.75% from 4.00%.
+At its 30 October monetary policy meeting, the Central Bank of Costa Rica took market analysts by surprise and cut the key policy interest rate to 3.25% from 3.75%.